iparac/rotten-tomatoes-datacamp-project/README.md

 </ul>

 <h3>Disclaimer</h3>
 Everything is automated and replicable, but the Looker Studio.
-Data is processed and is already going to be inside BigQuery tables, so use it however you want for the visualization by using the BigQuery as the source.
+Data is processed and is already going to be inside BigQuery tables, so use the data however you want for the visualization by using the BigQuery as the source.